Lucasdota/PicassoPainting/README.md

     .Overlay priority set with z-index and adjusted with margins .Linear-gradient function to create cool looking backgrounds .Icons downloaded from external website
+    .viewport meta tag to adjust the width according to the device's width .description meta tag to help browsers understand the content .link tag to add icon to the browser tab bar
+    .and more